All of our content is written by humans, not robots. Learn More

 Who Are Hackers?

 Hackers, as we think of them, are criminals who gain unauthorized access to a network and devices with the intent to steal sensitive data like financial information or company intelligence.
-There are several different types of hackers:
+But in reality, not all hackers are criminals.
+Some take on a hacker role to help organizations find vulnerabilities.
+It all depends on what hat the hacker is wearing.
+Here’s an overview of the three different types of hackers:

 • White hat hackers: These “good hackers” try to help businesses by finding holes in security networks and then notifying the business so the weakness can be addressed.
 White hat hackers are often compensated because they help businesses patch holes in their security, preventing them from dealing with data breaches.